 Magento Commerce has several features to help you show your best customers how much you value them.
 There’s Rewards Points, which lets you set up a loyalty program, configure rewards and more.
 The platform also allows you to hold exclusive shopping experiences such as private and flash sales, through its Private Sales capability.

 Additionally, Magento Enterprise offers a number of tools to enhance the shopping experience.
 These include Store Credits, Multiple Wish Lists, Gift Registry and Gifting Options.

-Magento enterprise also has a built-in product reviews platform, which can be customised to provide a very strong process – although the OOTB functionality isn’t brilliant.
+Magento enterprise also has a built-in product reviews platform, which can be customised to provide a strong process – although the OOTB functionality isn’t brilliant.

 Magento makes it really easy to find third party solutions and add-ons that work on its platform.
 The company has a massive community and marketplace so you have a lot of options when it comes to the experts, partners, and solution providers.

-Good luck, and if you need more information on choosing the right ecommerce platform, feel free to get in touch.
+Good luck, and if you need more information on choosing the right eCommerce platform, feel free to get in touch.